makinux/WebTileNet/README.md

 	{z}: zoom level, {x}: X coordinate of tile, {y}: Y coordinate of tile

 Specify the range of the map tile to be converted.
-Tile coordinates in the vicinity of Chiba prefecture are input as an initial value.
-For Tile range X, enter the X coordinate of the tile, the Y coordinate of the tile in the Tile range Y, and the zoom level of the tile in the Tile Z.
+Tile coordinates around Kumamoto prefecture are input as an initial value.
+For Tile range "X", enter the X coordinate of the tile, the Y coordinate of the tile in the Tile range "Y", and the zoom level of the tile in the Tile "Z".

- Click convert to start converting tiles.
+ Click "convert" to start converting tiles.

- When you click clear, converted tiles on Cesium will be deleted.
+ When you click "clear", converted tiles on Cesium will be deleted.